Dynatrace/OneAgent-SDK-for-dotnet/README.md

 > that are marked with the `async` keyword) using the method `StartAsync()`.
 This method has been **removed** for
 > technical reasons and the way of tracing asynchronous code is the `TraceAsync` method (see below).

-Additionally the SDK also offers a convenient `Trace` method.
+The SDK also offers a convenient `Trace` method.
 This method can be called in both asynchronous and synchronous methods.
 In case of an async method you can pass the given async method to the `TraceAsync` method and await on the result of the `TraceAsync` method.